Omnipotent/Rimworld-Omni-QualityInsights/README.md

 * Legendary requires Inspired Creativity or the Production Specialist role; the cheat respects this.
 * Construction quality is attributed to the builder pawn reliably, including minified furniture.
 * **Ingredient tracking:** construction entries include extra ingredients; these flow into **search** and **CSV exports**.
-* Performance: sampled odds are cached; the log’s RL time is cheap (accumulator + UI diff).
+* Performance: sampled odds are cached; the log’s RL time is cheap (single accumulator + per-row diff; **no per-row timers**).
 Column resizing persists and can be reset.

 ## Troubleshooting